Life Events: Windfall

 Emergency Fund and Debt Management

-Example: When Emily received a $20,000 windfall from a legal settlement, she decided to use the money wisely by bolstering her emergency fund and paying down her high-interest credit card debt.
-She allocated $10,000 to a high-yield savings account as an emergency fund and used the remaining $10,000 to pay off her debt.
-This approach reduced her financial stress and set her on a path to a more stable financial future.
+Example: When Emily received a $20,000 windfall from a legal settlement, she allocated $10,000 to a high-yield savings account as an emergency fund and used the remaining $10,000 to pay down high-interest credit card debt.
+This approach improved her cash flow and financial security.

 Investment Strategies